AnMarlen/goal-data-preprocessing/README.md

 - dcterms.type
 - file.name

-To populate the necessary values for dc.identifier.uri (link to the full text on the publisher's website), web scraping was employed.
+To populate the necessary values for dc.identifier.uri (link to the full-text on the publisher's website), web scraping was employed.
 The script searches the PDF archive of the journal using the article title as a search phrase.
 It then extracts the link from the first search result provided by the PDF archive and adds it to the CSV/Excel file.

 **Enriching article metadata and creating articles (PDF) for the journal "GERONTOLOGIE CH.
 Praxis + Forschung"**

 The Python script enhances bibliographic metadata received from the publisher.
-The publisher has provided an Excel file with all articles published by Swiss university members from 2020 till 2023 (issue 1 and 2).
+The publisher has provided an Excel file with all articles published by Swiss university members from 2020 to 2023 (issue 1 and 2).
 This Excel was further preprocessed and saved as CSV with OpenRefine by the GOAL project (e.g. normalized affiliation data).
-Based on this file the Python script adds missing bibliographic data and uses this data to split full texts of issues (PDF) into single articles.
+Based on this file the Python script adds missing bibliographic data and uses this data to split full-texts of issues (PDF) into single articles.
 Additionally, it aligns the table and columns received with the standards defined by the GOAL project for data provision in CSV and Excel files.
-The resulting dataset contains bibliographic information and full texts in PDF format for articles published by members of Swiss higher education institutions (HEIs) in the journal, that could be self-archived in repositories of the respective university.
+The resulting dataset contains bibliographic information and full-texts in PDF format for articles published by members of Swiss higher education institutions (HEIs) in the journal, that could be self-archived in repositories of the respective university.

 The preprocessed CSV contains the following columns: